whataboutyou-ai/eunomia/docs/api/extensions/mcp.md

 | `resources/read` | `mcp:resources:{name}` | `read` | Blocks/forwards the request to the server |
 | `prompts/get`    | `mcp:prompts:{name}`   | `get`  | Blocks/forwards the request to the server |

-The Middleware extracts additional attributes from the request that are passed to the decision engine that can be referenced in policies.
-The attributes are in the form of:
+The middleware extracts contextual attributes from the request and passes them to the decision engine; these attributes can therefore be referenced inside policies to define dynamic rules.

 | Attribute        | Type              | Description                                                          |
 | ---------------- | ----------------- | -------------------------------------------------------------------- |